cavo789/blog/blog/2024/12/26/dagger-python/index.md

 ## Calling functions

-Start a shell session in the container by running `docker run -it -v /var/run/docker.sock:/var/run/docker.sock -v .:/app/src -w /app/src dagger_daemon /bin/bash`.
+Remember, `dagger` has been defined as our entrypoint (see our `Dockerfile`) so, to get the help scree of Dagger, simply run `docker run -it --rm -v /var/run/docker.sock:/var/run/docker.sock -v .:/app/src dagger_daemon call --help`.

-And, then, run `dagger call --help`.
 You'll get the list of functions available (this first time it'll take more time since Dagger needs to build the pipeline):

 ```text
 Setup tracing at https://dagger.cloud/traces/setup.
 To hide: export STOPIT=1